-Perform Exit Interviews to Obtain Employee Retention Information
+How Exit Interviews Give You Employee Retention Information

 The exit interview with a terminating employee is your opportunity to obtain information about what your organization is doing well and—what your organization needs to do to improve.
-Used in concert with employee satisfaction surveys, exit interviews are a rich source of information for your organizational improvement.
+Exit interviews are a rich source of information for your organizational improvement when used in concert with employee satisfaction surveys.

 Done well, and with the intention to use the information wisely, exit interviews are key to organization improvement since rarely will you receive such frank feedback from current employees.
 You'll find that some items were resolvable if you had had earlier information such as changing a highly noisy work environment or involving the employee in stretching assignments and goals.